pearcej/pearcej.github.io/csc493/r01-project-concept.md

 You may want to use [MarkDown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) and [MarkDown Live Demo](http://www.markdown-here.com/livedemo.html).

-Add a relative link from README.md to concept.md.
+Add a relative link to concept.md from README.md to concept.md.
 (A relative link uses just the file name and not http://...)
 Test this link and make sure it works.

 ---
 ### Submission Deadline: